WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> Click the **Preview** button at the bottom of the window, then click **Preview in a new window**.
 This will open your site in a new tab or window.

-<span class="tutorialStep"></span> In the browser address bar for that preview tab/window, add `.svg` to the end of the URL.
+<span class="tutorialStep"></span> In the browser address bar for that preview tab/window, add `/.svg` to the end of the URL.
+The new URL should look like `https://your-project-name.glitch.me/.svg`

 You'll see your `public` folder visually represented as a graph: